webinadvance/BlazorCms/BlazorApp2/BlazorApp2/repomix-instruction.md

 - Write simple and clean code, prioritize readability and maintainability.
 - Avoid unnecessary complexity, keep it concise and straightforward.
 - Super minimal and as less as possible modifications
+- Present all code modifications as standard git patch files

 # Project Stack